richarvey/techshift-modernise/content/page/lab2.md

  - Using CodePipeline to deploy our updated CloudFormation template into our VPC.

 ### Lab Guide
-Login to your AWS Console.
+#### Login to your AWS Console.

 Ensure you have selected the region you are using for this program.
 Updating the CloudFormation Template
 Open the CloudFormation template you downloaded in the previous lab in your favourite text editor.
 If you don't have a text editor, Visual Studio Code is a good programmers editor.
 It can be downloaded from https://code.visualstudio.com/ for Windows, Mac and Linux.
 If you don't have the template, it can be copied from the Lab 1 documentation.
-Add a second public subnet in between PublicSubnetA and
+Add a second public subnet in between PublicSubnetA and PublicRouteTable

 ```